 For her postgraduate studies in Child and Adolescent Psychotherapeutic Counselling at The University Of Cambridge , she presented a 30-minute presentation titled:

-Xsara is currently a Course Leader for the Vocal Artist Level 2 Diploma at Access Creative College, Shoreditch, a BAFTA Scholar studying a Masters (MA) in Filmmaking (Screen Documentary) at Goldsmiths College, University of London.
-She has also studied a Postgraduate Certificate in Child & Adolescent Psychotherapeutic Counselling at The University of Cambridge, an MMBE (Managing A Music Business Enterprise) at Music Business School, a BA Sociology degree at Goldsmiths College, University of London, a Millinery certificate at Kensington and Chelsea College, a Vocal and Music diploma at BIMM London, has trained in CAF, Emergency First Aid, Child Safeguarding & training in how to prevent Child Sexual Exploitation.
+Xsara is currently a Course Leader for the Vocal Artist Diploma at Access Creative College, Shoreditch, was a BAFTA Scholar, studied a Masters (MA) in TV Journalism/Filmmaking (Screen Documentary) at Goldsmiths College, University of London.
+She also studied a Postgraduate Certificate in Child & Adolescent Psychotherapeutic Counselling at The University of Cambridge, an MMBE (Managing A Music Business Enterprise) at Music Business School, a BA Sociology degree at Goldsmiths College, University of London, a Millinery certificate at Kensington and Chelsea College, a Vocal and Music diploma at BIMM London and trained in CAF, Emergency First Aid and all CPD courses focused around child safety.